Survival Craft Explained: Types, Equipment & SOLAS Rules

 Integrating advanced technology into survival craft is one of the most significant trends in recent years.
 This includes using GPS, AIS, and other communication and navigation systems to enhance the chances of rescue.

-Including GPS and AIS in survival, craft allows rescuers to pinpoint the exact location of the lifeboat or liferaft.
+- AIS and GPS: Including GPS and AIS in survival craft allows rescuers to pinpoint the exact location of the lifeboat or liferaft.
 This is particularly important in vast ocean areas where visual detection is challenging.

 Training and Drills